Skip navigation

 If it consists of or contains specially protected emblems including

-Various forms of Royal imagery are exempt from registering as trademarks.
+Various forms of Royal imagery are exempt from registering as trade marks.
 In essence, you are not allowed to associate your goods and services with the Royal family as this may mislead both in terms of endorsement or origin.
 This includes but is not limited to:

 • The Royal arms